 - Medela Pump in Style Advanced Double Electric Breast Pump

 A thin, flexible silicone shield is worn over a nipple during feeding to help draw out a nipple (6).
 Shield has holes in the center to help milk flow through when baby is sucking.
 If you are considering on using a nipple shield, consult a lactation consultant, because if not used properly it can result in low milk supply, clogged milk ducts and poor weight gain in baby.

 To learn about how to and who should use nipple shield and nipple shield review, refer to this article.

 This little tool is a device with a flange attached to a bulb.
 It helps to draw out a nipple to help baby latch.
 Use it just before nursing by placing flange over your nipple.
 The suction created by squeezing the bulb gently pulls nipple out.

-Many moms with flat nipple used Latch Assist Nipple Everter successfully to draw nipple out before breastfeeding.
+Many moms with flat nipple used Latch Assist Nipple Everter successfully to help stick out flat nipple for breastfeeding.
 Check out this video to learn how to use this device correctly.

 Are Flat Nipples a sign of Breast Cancer?

 A flat nipple or inverted nipple itself doesn’t mean a sign of cancer.
 Some women have flat nipple that looks like an inverted nipple or some women develop inverted nipple overtime.